iiasa/message_ix/doc/source/reporting.rst

 .. warning::

-   :mod:`message_ix.reporting` is **experimental** in message_ix 1.2.
-The API
+   :mod:`message_ix.reporting` is **experimental** in message_ix 1.2 and only
-   and functionality may change without advance notice or a deprecation period in subsequent releases.
+   supports Python 3.
+The API and functionality may change without advance notice or a deprecation period in subsequent releases.

 The |ixmp| provides powerful features to perform calculations and other postprocessing after a :class:`message_ix.Scenario` has been solved by the associated model.
 The |MESSAGEix| framework uses these features to provide zero-configuration reporting of models built on the framework.